C-Dao/notion_bookcase/README.md

 # douban_book_to_notion

 ## Introduction
-**Use douban' rss source to sync book reading status to the database of notion, this is increasing update, the status includes reading and wanna read, read.**
+**Use douban's rss source to sync book reading status to the database of notion, this is increasing update, the status includes reading and wanna read, read.**
 ![](/assets/screenshot_showcase.png)
 ## How to Use
 1. **Goto your douban homepage, Write down your douban's ID, We can use it soon.**